testo301/TrafficLight/writeup_template.md

 ![alt text][image22]

-The first feature map suggests
+The first feature map suggests capturing the parts of the sign outline.
+The second layer capture specific area but it's not human-readable.